FC Viktoria Plzeň in European football: All-time statistics

-The statistics include qualification matches and is up to date as of 15 March 2018.
+The statistics include qualification matches and is up to date as of 31 August 2023.

-The following is a list of the all-time statistics from Viktoria Plzeň's matches in the three UEFA tournaments it has participated in, as well as the overall total.
-The list contains the tournament, the number of seasons (S), games played (P), won (W), drawn (D) and lost (L), as well as goals for (GF), goals against (GA) and goal difference (GD).
+The following is a list of the all-time statistics from Viktoria Plzeň's matches in the four UEFA tournaments it has participated in, as well as the overall total.
+The list contains the tournament, the number of seasons (S), matches played (Pld), won (W), drawn (D) and lost (L), as well as goals for (GF), goals against (GA) and goal difference (GD).

 Matches

 The following is a complete list of matches played by Viktoria Plzeň in UEFA tournaments.
 It includes the season, tournament, the stage, the opponent club and its country, the date, the venue and the score, with Viktoria Plzeň's score noted first.
-It is up to date as of 26 October 2022.
+It is up to date as of 6 November 2025.